vbianchi/Mentori/README.md

 ## 1. Overview

 ResearchAgent is a sophisticated, AI-powered agent designed to handle complex, multi-step tasks in software engineering and scientific research.
-Built with a Python/LangGraph backend and a modern JavaScript frontend (Vite + Preact), it leverages a unique **"Three-Track Brain"** architecture and a persistent **"Memory Vault"** to autonomously classify, plan, and execute high-level user requests with full conversational context.
+Built with a Python/LangGraph backend and a modern JavaScript frontend (Vite + Preact), it leverages a unique **"Four-Track Brain"** architecture and a persistent **"Memory Vault"** to autonomously classify, plan, and execute high-level user requests with full conversational context.

 The core philosophy is built on **transparency, adaptive execution, and security**.
-The agent first uses a `Router` to determine if a request is a simple question, a single tool command, or a complex project.
-For complex tasks, it generates a detailed blueprint which the user can interactively edit and approve before execution begins within a secure, sandboxed workspace.
+The agent first uses a `Router` to determine the complexity of a request.
+For the most complex tasks, it can invoke a **Board of Experts**—a team of dynamically generated AI personas—to collaboratively create, critique, and refine a plan before execution begins within a secure, sandboxed workspace.

 ## 2. Key Features

 -   **Stateful, Multi-Turn Tasks:** The application is built around persistent tasks.
 Users can create, rename, delete, and switch between tasks, with each one maintaining its own independent chat history and sandboxed workspace.
 -   **Structured Agent Memory:** Each task features a "Memory Vault," a structured JSON knowledge base that the agent updates in real-time.
-This allows for robust, multi-turn conversational context and recall of specific facts, preferences, and relationships between concepts.
+This allows for robust, multi-turn conversational context and recall of specific facts.
--   **"Three-Track Brain" Architecture:** For maximum efficiency, an intelligent router classifies requests:
+-   **"Four-Track Brain" Architecture:** For maximum efficiency and analytical depth, an intelligent router classifies requests:
-    -   **Direct Q&A:** Simple questions are answered directly by the `Editor` using its memory and reasoning abilities.
+    -   **Track 1: Direct Q&A:** Simple questions are answered directly by the `Editor`.
-    -   **Simple Tool Use:** Single commands are executed by a lightweight `Handyman` agent.
+    -   **Track 2: Simple Tool Use:** Single commands are executed by a lightweight `Handyman` agent.
-    -   **Complex Projects:** Multi-step tasks engage the full "Company Model" for robust planning and execution.
+    -   **Track 3: Complex Projects:** Multi-step tasks engage a `Chief Architect` for robust planning and execution.
+    -   **Track 4: Board of Experts Review:** For requests requiring deep analysis, the user can invoke `@experts`.
+The agent proposes a board of AI specialists for user approval.
+This board then autonomously collaborates to create, critique, and refine a strategic plan, ensuring a higher level of analytical rigor before execution.
+-   **Interactive Authorization Gates:** The Board of Experts track includes user-in-the-loop checkpoints, requiring explicit user approval for the proposed expert personas and the final strategic plan before any work is done.
 -   **Secure, Per-Task Virtual Environments:** Every task is automatically provisioned with its own isolated Python virtual environment (`.venv`), ensuring that software dependencies for one project cannot conflict with another.
--   **Extensible Tool System:** The agent is equipped with a suite of robust tools, including web search, a sandboxed file system, and a secure package manager (`pip_install`).
-The system is designed to be easily extensible with new capabilities.
+-   **Extensible Tool System:** The agent is equipped with a suite of robust tools, including web search, a sandboxed file system, a secure package manager (`pip_install`), and advanced document analysis capabilities.
--   **Interactive GUI Plan Editor:** For complex projects, the agent presents its plan in a user-friendly GUI.
-Users can edit instructions, change tools for each step, add or remove steps, and then approve the final plan before execution.
--   **Interactive & Transparent Frontend:** A responsive user interface built with Preact and Vite, designed to provide clear, real-time visibility into the agent's complex operations.
+-   **Interactive & Transparent Frontend:** A responsive user interface designed to provide clear, real-time visibility into the agent's complex operations, including a hierarchical agent trace, live step execution monitoring, and a full-featured file explorer.
-    -   **Hierarchical Agent Trace:** See the agent's thought process as a clear, threaded conversation.
-    -   **Live Step Execution:** Watch each step of a plan update in real-time from "pending" to "in-progress" to "completed" or "failed".
-    -   **Task Management Panel:** A dedicated sidebar for managing the entire lifecycle of your research tasks.
-    -   **Dynamic Model Selection:** Configure the LLM for each agent role directly from the UI.
-    -   **Full-Featured File Explorer:** Browse, view, and manage files within the agent's sandboxed workspace.
-The explorer supports folder navigation, file-specific icons, rich previews for images and markdown, and interactive features like folder creation and drag-and-drop uploads.

 ## 3. Project Structure